akhodakivskiy/VimFx/documentation/api.md

 A mode is an object with the following properties:

-- name(): `Function`.
-Returns a human readable name of the mode used in the help dialog and VimFx’s settings page in the Add-ons Manager.
+- name: `String`.
+A human readable name of the mode used in the help dialog and VimFx’s settings page in the Add-ons Manager.
+Config file users adding custom modes could simply use a hard-coded string; extension authors are encouraged to look up the name from a locale file.
 - order: `Number`.
 The first of the default modes has the order `100` and then they increase by `100` per mode.
 This allows to put new modes between two already existing ones.